How have you been coping with covid challenges and restrictions?

 By nature, I am heart-centered and authentic.
 With my extensive experience as a personal growth facilitator and therapist, I have had the privilege to interact with myriad individuals, couples and groups for more than 20 years.
 Engaging with others on their paths of recovery, healing and self-empowerment continues to be my calling!
 I have worked with mentors and colleagues at substance-abuse treatment centers as well as non-profit organizations (SCCC, Inside Circle, Am Vets Freedom And Honor Team, H.E.R.
 Organization and The ManKind Project ).

 I hold a BA and MA in Communications from Rowan University in New Jersey— where I spent many formative years and I earned my Master of Science Degree in Counseling with an Emphasis on Marriage and Family Therapy from California State University Northridge (CSUN).
 My formal education at CSUN and training with diverse populations at The Southern California Counseling Center (SCCC) have deepened my overall view of psychotherapy and enhanced it through a postmodern lens.
-I continue to do my work in this area with my pronouns being he, him and his.
+I continue to do my work in this area with my pronouns being he and him.

 NON-PROFIT AND PROFESSIONAL AFFILIATIONS